 An Auckland Council, NZ Transport Agency and Auckland Transport Partnership

-The Auckland Forecasting Centre operates as a Centre of Excellence providing data, analysis and advice around growth impacts, travel demand and traffic forecasting.
+The Auckland Forecasting Centre (AFC) operates as a Centre of Excellence providing data, analysis and advice around growth impacts, travel demand and traffic forecasting.

-We also provide decision support for the future mobility and infrastructure needs of Auckland’s growing region plus offer a wider range of support to organisations requiring transport and traffic modelling information, as well as those relying on land use and travel forecasting.
+We also provide decision support for the future mobility and infrastructure needs of the growing Auckland region plus offer a wider range of support to organisations requiring transport and traffic modelling information, as well as those relying on land use and travel forecasting.
 The Centre is aligned to the University of Auckland and University College London, participating in research and development to ensure work delivered conforms to international best practice.

 We have a range of transport information, much of it freely available from this website.
 If you require further assistance, please contact us.
-The Auckland Forecasting Centre is a partnership between Auckland Council, the NZ Transport Agency and Auckland Transport, combining the transport modelling resources into a single operational unit under integrated governance.
+The Auckland Forecasting Centre is a partnership between Auckland Council, the NZ Transport Agency (Waka Kotahi) and Auckland Transport, combining the transport modelling resources into a single operational unit under integrated governance.

 The formation of the Auckland “Super City” in 2010 started the process to combine eight transport and traffic modelling responsibilities in the region.
 These were consolidated into three modelling teams or functions at Auckland Council, NZ Transport Agency and Auckland Transport.

 In 2014 a Partnering Agreement was signed that resulted in these three resources being combined into one centre that provided support to decision makers in the three partnering organisations and the wider Auckland.

 Between 2014 and 2016 it was called the Joint Modelling Application Centre, with a name change to the Auckland Forecasting Centre in early 2017, to reflect the increased emphasis on forecasting and accommodating Auckland’s growth.